Insuring Our Health

 - The sobering statistic is around one child in 29 loses a parent before they grow up.

 - Every year, 1 million workers in the UK unexpectedly find themselves unable to work because of injury or illness.

-	Critical illness insurance can help pay for your mortgage, rent, debts, or alterations to your home, such as wheelchair access, should you need it.
 Examples of critical illnesses that might be covered include; stroke, heart attack, certain types and stages of cancer, and conditions such as multiple sclerosis.
-Some policies will make a smaller payment for less severe conditions, or if one of your children has one of the specified conditions.
+Some critical illness insurance policies will make a smaller payment for less severe conditions, or if one of your children has one of the specified conditions.

-	Health insurance covers treatment for acute conditions that develop after your policy has started.
-An acute condition is a disease, illness or injury that is likely to respond quickly to treatment which aims to return you to the state of health you were in before suffering the condition, or which leads to your full recovery.
+Private medical insurance covers treatment for a disease, illness, or injury that is likely to respond quickly to treatment which aims to return you to the state of health you were in before suffering the condition, or which leads to your full recovery.